Colorado State Highway 165

 State Highway 165 (SH 165) is a 36.894 mi state highway in southern Colorado.
 SH 165's western terminus is at SH 96 east of Silver Cliff, and the eastern terminus is at Interstate 25 (I-25), U.S. Route 85 (US 85) and US 87 near Colorado City.

 Route description

 SH 165 begins in the west at a junction with SH 96 roughly fifteen miles east of Silver Cliff.
 From there the road proceeds to the southeast through portions of San Isabel National Forest.
 One notable attraction on the route is Bishop Castle, about 12 mi south of SH 96.

 After Fairview, the highway meets the southwest end of SH 78 near San Isabel, through which SH 165 also passes.
 After San Isabel, the highway turns more nearly easterly and passes out of the national forest and though Rye.
 The route continues east through Colorado City before reaching its eastern terminus at exit 74 of I-25.

-The highway forms part of the Frontier Pathways Scenic Byway.
+The highway forms part of the Frontier Pathways Scenic and Historic Byway.